 Over the past year, members of the astronomy team at the Royal Observatory have been busily preparing for the installation of a new suite of telescopes in the 19th Century Altazimuth Pavilion.
 In between the Peter Harrison Planetarium on one side and separated from the crowd-pulling Flamsteed House and Meridian Courtyard on the other, this small, unassuming building has just been restored and now houses a suite of four state-of-the-art telescopes (and one 1.6inch aperture guiding telescope), collectively called AMAT: the Annie Maunder Astrographic Telescope.
 The building’s capacity for only 12 people means the opportunity to see these new instruments is somewhat limited.
 However, the vision for these telescopes lies online: captivating images of the Universe will be able to reach a global audience, bringing astronomy at Greenwich to the world.

-The reason this is happening now, Marek explains, is that 'modern equipment has allowed us to bypass a lot of the disadvantages that drove astronomy away from Greenwich in the middle of the twentieth century.'
+The reason this is happening now is that modern equipment has allowed us to bypass a lot of the disadvantages that drove astronomy away from Greenwich in the middle of the twentieth century.
 Telescope technology has advanced dramatically in the past decade; for example, there are filters that can block out the colours from the sodium lamps used in street lighting.
-Compared with the last telescopes at Greenwich considered cutting-edge in their time, the AMAT 'should be able to replicate nearly all of the functions of pretty much all the historic telescopes that we’ve had on site over those hundreds of years.'
+Compared with the last telescopes at Greenwich considered cutting-edge in their time, the AMAT should be able to replicate nearly all of the functions of pretty much all the historic telescopes that we’ve had on site over those hundreds of years.

 Installation timelapse by Tom Kerss